reevoo/reevoo.github.io/_posts/2015-10-29-upgrading-node.md

 # Upgrading to Node.js 4

 Nowadays there are lots of projects using tools like npm, grunt, gulp, webpack, jspm, karma, mocha, jasmine...
-All of this tools run by using Node.js (Node).
-By the beginning of September, [Node was upgraded to version 4](https://nodejs.org/en/blog/release/v4.0.0/) from version 0.12, including tons of useful features and fixing a big community fracture.
+All of these tools run by using Node.js (Node).
+At the beginning of September, [Node was upgraded to version 4](https://nodejs.org/en/blog/release/v4.0.0/) from version 0.12, including tons of useful features and fixing a big community fracture.

 ## A short Node history lesson.